ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 	x safenet/config/Chrystoki.conf
 	```

-3. Navigate to the `/var/safenet` directory and confirm the folders and files were transferred:
+3. Navigate to the `/var/safenet` directory and confirm that the folders and files were transferred:

 	```sh
 	extracted